mojaveexpressguide/mojaveexpressguide.github.io/docs/METG - FX & Extra Retextures.md

 :::warning Warning!

 New Vegas Reloaded can greatly increase the visual fidelity of your game by adding shadows, ambient occlusion, tonemapping, DOF, bloom and more.
-However it is in active development and is very experimental, you may experience graphical glitches and a severe performance impact.
+However it is in active development and is very experimental, you may experience graphical glitches, crashes and a severe performance impact.

 :::